 1. Understanding REIT’s

-With the economies booming and the governments laying greater impetus on the development of the infrastructure and real estate, the Real Estate Investment funds hold inevitable significance to investors who are willing to invest in the real estate sector and reap profits through their investments.
+With the economies booming and the governments laying greater impetus on the development of the infrastructure and real estate, the real estate investment funds hold significance to investors willing to invest in the real estate sector and reap profits through their investments.

-Real Estate Investment Trust (REIT) is created with the prime purpose of channelizing the funds that could be invested into operational functioning or ownership of real estate that could further generate income for the investors.
-REIT gives investors, big or small, the golden opportunity to hold shares of the real estate investment trust by investing in it thereby benefitting them through good returns on the investment.
+A Real Estate Investment Trust (REIT) is created with the prime purpose of channelising the funds that could be invested into operational functioning or ownership of real estate that could further generate income for the investors.
+A REIT gives investors, big or small, the golden opportunity to hold shares of the real estate investment trust by investing in it, thereby benefiting them through good returns on the investment.
 It provides the advantage of portfolio diversification and long-term capital appreciation.
 REIT’s are a legitimate way of investing in the real estate sector as they have the provision of getting enlisted in the known stock exchanges.

 2. History of REIT’s

-REIT’s structured in the lines of mutual funds were first introduced in the United States in the 1960’s through Cigar Excise Tax Extension Act with the purpose of boosting real estate development by way of active investments from investors interested in holding stakes in the real estate sector.
-The rising upsurge in the real estate presented the opportunity of reaping huge returns on the investments made thereby bringing to effect, the real estate development projects and rewarding the investors financially.
+REIT’s structured in the lines of mutual funds were first introduced in the United States in the 1960s through Cigar Excise Tax Extension Act to boost real estate development by way of existing investments from investors interested in holding stakes in the real estate sector.
+The rising upsurge in the real estate presented the opportunity of reaping huge returns on the investments made, thereby bringing to effect, the real estate development projects and rewarding the investors financially.

 REIT’s were first introduced in India by Securities and Exchange Board of India (SEBI) in 2007 almost 50 years after they were first incorporated as an investment vehicle.
-Subsequently, there were regulations framed to facilitate the operational functions of these investment funds which were revised and reformed thereafter.
+Subsequently, there were regulations framed to facilitate the operational functions of these investment funds, which were revised and reformed after that.
 REIT companies listed on Indian stock exchanges are monitored and regulated by the SEBI to ensure adherence to industry practices and safeguard the interest of the investors.

 3. Eligibility of REITs